Overview – Cambodia Photography Tour

 This simple way of life has helped the country remain relatively contented despite a harrowing history of wars and atrocities as recently as three decades ago.
 Smiles come easy on Khmer (Cambodian) faces, and you are generally welcome and well-received in any corner of the country.
 The open-nature of these people is perhaps attributed to a predominantly Buddhist following.
 Buddhist monasteries are omnipresent as in rest of South East Asia, though the traditions and rituals are unique, having an influence from its Hindu past.

 This photography tour is carefully designed to get you insights into every aspect of Cambodia’s visual treasures – the temples, rural landscapes, people, way of life and tradition.
-Join us to witness a Cambodia through your camera in a way that not every visitor gets to experience, mentored by our highly acclaimed travel photographer.
+Join us to witness a Cambodia through your camera in a way that not every visitor gets to experience, mentored by our highly acclaimed travel photographer Arun Bhat.

-- Day 03 – November 14, Tuesday – Visit a few less-visited temples away from Siem Reap.
+- Day 03 – Visit a monastery, and a few less-visited temples away from Siem Reap.
 Visit floating villages of Tonle Sap and drive through countryside.

 - Photographing the extraordinary temples of Angkor Wat and surroundings.

-- Visit and photograph tropical life in rural Cambodia and their crafts, where the population is predominantly agrarian, living in small hamlets surrounded by lush paddy fields and palm trees.
+- Visit and photograph tropical life in rural Cambodia, where the population is predominantly agrarian, living in small hamlets surrounded by lush paddy fields and palm trees.

 - See and photograph the watery expanse of Tonle Sap Lake, where communities live on stilted or floating houses, with entire villages flourishing on the lake.